 Carry on this track for another 0.9 miles and it will lead you into Rowsley village.
 When the path meets the tarmac road, carry on over the River Wye, observing the signpost for Rowsley.
-Carry on forward another 150 yards until you meet the main A6 road at a "T" junction. ~~~~~ Rowsley to Beeley (1.5 Miles) Turn right over the River Derwent on the A6 for Matlock and Derby and carry on this road for 400 metres past the Claret and Grouse Pub.
+Carry on forward another 150 yards until you meet the main A6 road at a "T" junction.

+Rowsley to Beeley (1.5 Miles)

+Turn right over the River Derwent on the A6 for Matlock and Derby and carry on this road for 400 metres past the Claret and Grouse Pub.
 Look for and take the left turn along the B6012 road which is signposted for Beeley, Baslow and Chatsworth House.
 Carry on this road for (0.5 miles) passing a village store and telephone box on your right hand side and further on Rowsley Methodist Church on your left.

 At the circular stone monument "Peak District National Park" take the Public Footpath 10 yards beyond the monument on the right.
-Stay on this rough unmade uphill path for approximately 150 yards then look for and go through a small gate stile in the left wall. (note: this stile is very easy to miss it so take care) The next short section is a series of stiles and gates but essentially you need to stick the lower part of the field, keeping the "Fold Farm" buildings on your left.
+Stay on this rough unmade uphill path for approximately 150 yards then look for and go through a small gate stile in the left wall.
+(Note: this stile is very easy to miss it so take care)

+The next short section is a series of stiles and gates but essentially you need to stick the lower part of the field, keeping the "Fold Farm" buildings on your left.
 If you look at your map you will see that the path runs more or less parallel with the B6012 road which you left not long back.
 As a guide - look for the stiles with yellow arrows on them.

 When you get to the end of this path you will meet a tarmac road - look left and you will see the signpost for Beeley which you should take.
-At Beeley the checkpoint is intended to be just outside the rear elevation of the Devonshire Arms pub although it may well be inside if the weather is bad.
-Again, please make sure that you get your checking-in form signed by the marshal.
-Beeley to the Hunting Tower (4.1 Miles) From the Devonshire Arms checkpoint, take the road which runs parallel with the stream.
+At Beeley the Devonshire Arms pub is a great place to sit outside and take advantage of the refreshments on offer.

+Beeley to the Hunting Tower (4.1 Miles)

+From the Devonshire Arms, take the road which runs parallel with the stream.
 After about 200 yards ignore the footbridge on the right, turn left and then take a right at the road junction.
 Continue on this road for approx 0.5 miles which turns into a rough track.
 Don't take the right hand detour onto the farm track but continue forward up along the side of the wood for approx 250 metres.
 (Picture 15)

-You will go through a set of double stile/gates then a few yards after there is a single stile/gate.
-Continue up the path and ignore the first and second gates which lead off right into the woods.
+You will go through a wooden kissing gate then continue up the path and ignore the first and second gates which lead off right into the woods (follow the yellow arrows).
 At this point there is a galvanised gate across the track which was locked on the day we made the notes for this guide.
 If so the only way is up and over.
+At the third gate follow the yellow arrow over the stile and follow the path running parallel with the wall straight forward into the woods for 0.25 miles.